PALTtalk

 Claim CMD Credit

-Host: Karl Steinberg, MD, HMDC, CMD
+Host: Karl Steinberg, MD, CMD

 Available Credit: CMD credit for select PALTtalk podcast episodes are issued as follows: